jorroll/reactive-forms-2-proposal/README.md

   id: symbol;
   data: Data;

+  /**
+   * This property is where all the magic happens and is
+   * explained in greater detail below.
+   */
   source: ControlSource<StateChange<string, any>>;
   changes: Observable<StateChange<string, any>>;

   /** An observable of value changes to this AbstractControl */